Poezedoez/span-based-extractors/README.md

 ### SpET: Span-based Entity Transformer
 ### SpRT: Span-based Relation Transformer

-This code is part of a MSc Thesis AI for the University of Amsterdam: "Iterative Knowledge Graph Population using Entity and Relation Extraction"
+This PyTorch code is part of a MSc Thesis AI for the University of Amsterdam: "Iterative Knowledge Graph Population using Entity and Relation Extraction"

-This PyTorch code for Span-based extractors is built on SpERT framework https://github.com/markus-eberts/spert
+The Span-based extractors are built on SpERT framework https://github.com/markus-eberts/spert

 Check out their paper: "Span-based Entity and Relation Transformer" https://arxiv.org/abs/1909.07755 (accepted at ECAI 2020).